 The best way to avoid roommate conflicts is to have roommates proactively discuss expectations of each other and the shared living space.
 This includes guests/visitors, expectations regarding privacy, cleanliness, shared items/food, etc. One of the best tools to avoid conflict is a roommate agreement.
 Students in on-campus housing are expected to complete a roommate agreement.
 When/if disagreements occur, it is best to talk about them as soon as appropriately possible.
 If needed, assistance initiating a difficult or uncomfortable conversation with roommate(s) is available from the resident advisor or Residence/Student Life Coordinator (RLC/SLC).
 Sometimes it is not ideal to remain roommates.
 If that is the best option, students may pursue a room change to another room.
 It is likely that this would be a traditional, gender-assigned room.
 It is highly unlikely that a completely empty room would be available in the system at any point in the academic year.

 Community Expectations and Communication

-Housing and Residence Life strongly discourages students of any sexual orientation who are in a relationship from living together in a residence hall room; however, we do not question the student’s intentions for wanting to live in the Gender Inclusive Housing option.
+Housing Services strongly discourages students of any sexual orientation who are in a relationship from living together in a residence hall room; however, we do not question the student’s intentions for wanting to live in the Gender Inclusive Housing option.
 Our expectation is that roommate matches last the entire academic year and for the roommate match to be just one of many relationships formed within and outside of the living community.

-Housing and Residence Life reserves the right to consolidate space as needed to maximize effective use of on-campus space and may change assignment after notice to the affected student as per the terms of the housing/dining contract.
+Housing Services reserves the right to consolidate space as needed to maximize effective use of on-campus space and may change assignment after notice to the affected student as per the terms of the housing/dining contract.
 For example, if the assignment of a new roommate into a former gender-neutral space might create conflict within the hall or not be reasonable due to the location of the bathroom facilities, the remaining roommate may be required to relocate.